SherlockWh0/osu-wiki/wiki/Game_mode/osu!taiko/en.md

   - Gameplay gimmicks like the hit balloons or forked paths are not implemented (only the barebone basics)
 - Background display difference
   - A video or static background image-only beatmap will take up the lower portion of the screen
-  - If there is an element of storyboard, it will take over all the available screen space except the gameplay-important parts
+  - If the map has been storyboarded, the storyboard will take over all the available screen space except the gameplay-important parts

 For newcomers of osu!taiko mode, the screen is split to two different sections; the upper section contains the gameplay elements while the lower section contains an image or video for the beatmap.
 At the upper section, there is the health bar, which unlike other game modes, starts off empty and must be filled up to at least 50% full or half-full to pass the difficulty.
 At the top-middle part below the health bar, a taiko drum is located at the left-side and a moving conveyor belt which carries the hit objects from right to left passing through a double white circles which serves as judgement circle near the taiko drum.
 Above the taiko drum is the animated taiko mascot which will react based on judgement received along with upper background colour changes.
 Lastly, there is the usual score, accuracy, and timer of the beatmap at the upper-right.